govfresh/govfresh.github.io/_papers/open-civic-organizations.md

 Days after Alpha ended, COVID-19 struck.
 State employees on the project were called in to lead the digital response team.
 By all accounts, the way they worked – and delivered – would never have happened had Alpha not been stood up when it was.

-Alpha wasn’t a navel gazing innovation exercise as some had thought.
+Alpha wasn’t a navel-gazing innovation exercise, as some had thought.
 It was the proving ground for what would be the state’s single source of truth on all things COVID, delivered in an open, agile way that met the moment.

 Alpha evolved and is now the California Office of Data and Innovation, supporting state agencies on digital service delivery projects.